microsoft/coyote/docs/_learn/tutorials/hello-world-actors.md

 * `Client.cs` defines the `Client` class.
 This is a Coyote [`StateMachine`](/coyote/learn/programming-models/actors/overview#state-machines).
 A Coyote state machine is a special type of `Actor` that inherits from `StateMachine` and adds `State` semantics with explicit information about how `Events` can trigger `State` changes in that `StateMachine`.
-State machines are actors, but also have explicit `states`, and state `transitions`.
+State machines are actors, but also have explicit states, and state transitions.

 Let's study the code in detail.
 You can find the full code in the [Coyote Samples git repo](http://github.com/microsoft/coyote-samples).